Skip to main content

 Offense

 The headline writes itself: Aaron Rodgers makes his Steelers debut against his former team.
-Rodgers is chasing milestones as he is just five touchdowns shy of surpassing Brett Favre on the all-time list and he steps into a Pittsburgh offense that finally has true firepower with DK Metcalf as the deep threat and Jaylen Warren both on the ground and catching short check downs.
+Rodgers is five touchdowns from passing Brett Favre on the all-time list, and he steps into a Pittsburgh offense that finally has real weapons — DK Metcalf stretching the field and Jaylen Warren working as both a runner and checkdown target.
 Expect Pittsburgh to test the Jets deep early.
 On the other side, Justin Fields gets the keys in New York.
-While his passing has been inconsistent, he added over 1,000 rushing yards in each of his last two healthy seasons and can stress defenses with his legs.
+His passing has been inconsistent, but he added over 1,000 rushing yards in each of his last two healthy seasons and can stress defenses with his legs.
 Fields has a WR room led by Garrett Wilson along with Allen Lazard and Josh Reynolds, giving him more weapons than in Chicago.

 Defense